 The DSM works based on the principle that psychological symptoms can be objectively classified and observed in the same way as physical symptoms, so psychiatric illness can be diagnosed and studied as medical illnesses.
 Emil Kraepelin, one of the first psychiatrists, pioneered this idea- this is why systems like the DSM are sometimes described as neo-Kraepelinian methods.

 In Kraepelin’s time (1883), people were diagnosed haphazardly, based on the most obvious symptoms.
-Most doctors also believed in Unitary Psychosis, the idea all forms of mental illness were variants of one illness.
-Kraepelin instead worked by syndromes- patterns and trajectories of symptoms- and wrote an encyclopaedia of psychiatry containing many case histories and promoting his diagnostic system.
+Most doctors also believed in Unitary Psychosis, the idea that all forms of mental illness were variants of one illness.
+Kraepelin instead worked using syndromes- patterns and trajectories of symptoms- and wrote an encyclopaedia of psychiatry which contained case histories and promoted his diagnostic system.

 So, how does a symptom lead to a diagnosis?
 The first step is to classify what types of symptoms are a problem, and what sets of symptoms usually appear together.
-This section in the DSM is known as the Diagnostic Classification.
+This DSM section is known as the Diagnostic Classification.

 This is the masterlist of everything currently classified as a disorder or illness by the American Psychological Association (the creators/publishers of the DSM).
-The APA also decide what disorders cannot be diagnosed together, and what external factors can affect how valid a diagnosis is.
+The APA also decides what disorders cannot be diagnosed together, and which external factors can affect how valid a diagnosis is.

 To make a guess at a diagnosis, the psychiatrist will first see which DSM disorder most closely matches the patient’s displayed and volunteered symptoms.
 After that, the psychiatrist must then make sure the patient’s symptoms can’t be better explained by anything else.
-For example, if a patient complains of severe anxiety, the psychiatrist might find out that the patient drinks an unsafe amount of coffee; the overload of caffeine could be causing them anxiety, rather than it being due to an anxiety disorder.
+For example, if a patient complains of severe anxiety, the psychiatrist might find out that the patient drinks an unsafe amount of coffee; the overload of caffeine could be causing them anxiety, so this would need to be ruled out first.

 What the APA considers a disorder can change over time, due to new information, better research, or social changes.
 For example, until the DSM-III, being homosexual was considered a mental health issue.
-After that, homosexuality itself wasn’t a disorder, but if someone was extremely distressed and upset about being homosexual, those feelings would be classified as a disorder instead.
-This is a similar pattern to being transgender today: some people would see being transgender is a disorder, while others would only consider being very distressed about being transgender as a disorder.
+After that, homosexuality itself wasn’t a disorder, but if someone was extremely distressed and upset about being homosexual, that distress would be classified as a disorder instead.
+This is a similar pattern to being transgender today: some sources consider being transgender as disordered, while others would consider being severely distressedby being transgender as disordered.

 Once a list of disorders has been drawn up, the next part is to make it clear what sets of symptoms relate to each disorder, and what conditions support or prevent a diagnosis of each disorder.